-You see in on the news all too frequently.
-Funds are embezzled from grants awarded by the federal government and taxpayer dollars are lost GRANT EMBEZZLEMENT.
+You see it on the news all too frequently.
+Funds are embezzled from grants awarded by the federal government, and taxpayer dollars are lost to grant embezzlement.

-The U.S. Inspector General not only ardently prosecutes the crime of embezzlement but has also made recommendations for simple ways organizations can reduce the risk of embezzlement.
+The U.S. Inspector General not only aggressively prosecutes the crime of embezzlement but has also made recommendations for simple ways organizations can reduce the risk of embezzlement.

-Let’s check out three simple things the Office of the Inspector General recommends you do at your organization to prevent grant embezzlement:
+I also was able to check out recommendations from the Office of the Inspector General for suggestions for your organization to prevent grant embezzlement:

 #1 Thorough Background Checks: Do you know who is working on your grants?